ItalyPaleAle/bootc/README.md

 - [`monitoring`](#monitoring-image): Includes Grafana Alloy (built on top of `base`)
 - [`monitoring-zfs`](#monitoring-zfs-image): Includes Grafana Alloy (built on top of `zfs`)

-These images are built using GitHub Actions every Monday and Friday, from the upstream images of CentOS Stream.
+These images are built using GitHub Actions at least bi-weekly.

-Images are published on GitHub Packages and available for linux/amd64 and linux/arm64 (except ZFS).
+Images are published on GitHub Packages and available for **linux/amd64** and **linux/arm64** (except ZFS).

 ## `base` image